-Bali is a beautiful place with many things to do.
-There are a few things to know before visiting...
+Bali is a beautiful place with many things to see and do.
+However, there are a few things you should know before visiting.
+This blog post will help you prepare for your trip and make the most of your vacation.

 Once upon a time, we all lived a life without needing to plan.
 If we wanted to go on a holiday, we booked the cheapest flight, never looking up the safety standards of an airline or checking sites like “SeatGuru” to view if our seats were in prime positions on the aircraft.